ruahman/golang/go_tut/README.md

 `package main` is making an executable package.

-`package <name>` is making a reusable package that can be imported an used as a dependenciy.
+`package <name>` is making a reusable package that can be imported and used as a dependenciy.